 We are very pleased to announce the creation of The Language Collaboratory, a partnership for the advancement of intercollegiate dialogue on the teaching of languages and cultures, driven by language centers and institutes at the University of Iowa, the University of Michigan, the University of Minnesota, Michigan State University, and the University of Wisconsin-Madison.

 The purpose of this initiative is to provide collaborative professional development opportunities for educators of language, culture, and literature at the five institutions.

-Please join us for this initial series to engage with others on your own campus as well as with colleagues across our institutions.
+Please join us for Spring 2021 sessions to engage with others on your own campus as well as with colleagues across our institutions.

 - Accessibility: How can I ensure that my teaching is accessible to all of my students?

 - Inclusivity: How can I be more inclusive in my teaching?
 What do I need to consider and address?

 - Learner Autonomy and Agency: How can I foster student engagement and autonomy?
 What does learner autonomy mean in a language learning environment?

 All sessions with the exception of the December 17 session were scheduled for 30 minutes, 3:30-4:00 pm central, 4:30-5:00 pm eastern.
 Each session required a separate registration.